rclone/rclone/docs/content/docs.md

 - 5 Mbit/s.
 This is 5/8 = 0.625MByte/s so you would use a `--bwlimit
 0.625M` parameter for rclone.

+### --buffer-size=SIZE ###

+Use this sized buffer to speed up file transfers.
+Each `--transfer` will use this much memory for buffering.

+Set to 0 to disable the buffering for the minimum memory use.

 ### --checkers=N ###

 The number of checkers to run in parallel.
 Checkers do the equality